 - 1 book on candles.

-The deluxe kit is more comprehensive, and includes:
+The deluxe kit is more complete, and includes:

-- 1 electric melting stove with 6 containers
+- 1 electric wax melting stove with 6 containers

-- 3 packs of 50 g powder pigments various colors
+- 3 packs of 50 g powdered pigments in various colors

 - 1 wax thermometer

-- 3 methacrylate candle molds, 1 cylinder, 1 square and 1 sphere
+- 3 acrylic candle molds, 1 cylinder, 1 square, and 1 sphere

 - 1 book on candles.